YourListTeam/ServerSide/Serverside/README.md

 ## Deployment

 We currently host our application on a University of Toronto Mississauga server, for this purpose we have created the deployment script, which can be run via the `deploy.sh` script.
 However, this also requires a slightly modified environment file.
-It is reccomended for deployment to expand on the `deploy.sh` file.
+It is recommended for deployment to expand on the `deploy.sh` file.

 ### Database